benjaminoakes/moment-strftime/README.md

 ## Contributing

-The library and specs are written in CoffeeScript (NOTE: we're moving to JavaScript).
 You'll need Node.js for development.

 To get up and running: